twystd/tweetnacl-android/README.md

 ----------
 The JNI wrapper has been kept as 'thin' as possible to avoid compromising the careful design and coding of the original TweetNaCl implementation.
-However, cryptography being what it is, the wrapper may have (entirely inadvertently) introduced non-obvious vulnerabilities.
+However, cryptography being what it is, the wrapper may have (entirely inadvertently) introduced non-obvious vulnerabilities (for instance [How to zero a buffer][daemonology]).
 So ....

 **USE ENTIRELY AT YOUR OWN RISK !**